How to quickly get and use a Slack API bot token

 Quickly create an app with the correct configuration of scopes and features for this tutorial by clicking below.

-After completing the steps above and returning this tutorial, we'll start using the token you created.
+After completing the steps above to create a Slack app, we'll start using the token you created.

-• Explore your workspace with the method tester
+• Explore your workspace with the API method tester

 xoxb-not-a-real-token-this-will-not-work

-If that's not your bot token and looks more like a placeholder, than either you're bringing your own token or you should still go through the process above to create your app and return back to this tutorial.
+If that's not your bot token and looks more like a placeholder, than either you're bringing your own token, or you should go through the process above to create your app and then return back to this tutorial.

 We'll start by showing you around the Web API's method tester.
 This tester allows you to test any public Web API method with a token and evaluate the response.
-It doesn't display everything you might see in a HTTP request like the tool Curl would, but it can give you a brief idea of how to use a method and for many, allow you to use the API without ever having to program.
+It doesn't display everything you might see in a HTTP request like the Curl tool would, but it can give you an idea of how to use a method and allow you to use the API without needing to program.

-This is our API tester.
-You can use it below or just browse to the tester for conversations.list directly. conversations.list is our API method for listing conversations, an object type we use to describe public channels, private channels, direct messages, and multi-party direct messages.
+You can use the API tester below, or browse to the tester for conversations.list directly.
+The conversations.list API method is our method for listing conversations, an object type we use to describe public channels, private channels, direct messages, and multi-party direct messages.

-Using your token, adjust the API tester to call conversations.list with the limit parameter set to 20 and the types field set to public_channel.
+Using your token, let's list public channels in your workspace.
+Adjust the API tester to call conversations.list with the limit parameter set to 20 and the types field set to public_channel.
 This will give us details about up to 20 public channels.

 Test conversations.list